meteatamel/knative-tutorial/setup/README.md

 ./install-eventing
 ```

+## (Optional) Create Broker

+You probably need a Broker in the default namespace.
+You can follow instructions
+in [Broker Creation](../docs/brokercreation.md) page to do that.

 ## (Optional) Install observability features

 Install observability features to enable logging, metrics, and request tracing in Serving and Eventing components: